mrtong96/RPS/README.md

 ### Overview ###

 This is a bot that can run and play a set number of Rock Paper Scissors (RPS) games.
-This bot tries to predict what it's opponent will play in order to maximize its winning percentage.
+This bot tries to predict what its opponent will play in order to maximize its winning percentage.

 ### Instructions for Playing ###